 In the past I’ve blogged about when my father managed a Culligan Soft Water branch.
 I remember watching the workers (like Gary and Big John!) move the 150# water softener tanks from the regeneration area onto the big trucks for the next step which is to drive to their customers’ locations.

-Growing up, we (mostly my brother Steven & I along with other friends, too) played human games on the shop dollies!
+Growing up, we (my brother Steven & I along with other friends, too) played human games on the shop dollies!
 Not something dad would’ve approved of!

 I can improvise to get something off a high shelf (use a yard stick).
-I can figure out how to move something that weighs twice my weight (eg: a filled bookcase) with the use of furniture sliders).
+I can figure out how to move something that weighs twice my weight (eg: a filled bookcase) with the use of furniture sliders.
 I can break any heavy item apart to make it lighter!
-Any person can lift objects and loads that are heavy…..using mostly brain power and not any brawn power!
+Any person can lift objects and loads that are heavy using mostly brain power and not brawn power!

-I’ve been trained how to perform a job analysis prior to preparing a job description.
-I have reviewed and critiqued many a job description.
-Here are my educated thoughts about a job description that lists the physical demands [of a job] requiring a worker to lift up to 50 pounds (or any other weight).
+I’ve been trained how to perform a job analysis prior to preparing a job description; and have reviewed and critiqued many a job description.
+Here are my educated thoughts about a job description that lists the physical demands [of a job] requiring a worker to lift up to X amount of pounds.

 Did you know ants can lift 20 times their own body weight?

-- Load – what actually needs to be lifted and why? (to me, this is the most important question!)
+- the load – what actually needs to be lifted and why? (to me, this is the most important question!)

-- Environment – the workplace, the conditions, for example, slippery floors, walking up steps, restricted space to work in, lighting and the ability to get a good grip on the object.
+- the workplace environment and conditions, for example, slippery floors, walking up steps, restricted space to work in, lighting and the ability to get a good grip on the object

-- Time – the amount of time that is spent doing the lifting – or the number of repetitions of an action each day.
+- the amount of time spent doing the lifting, or the number of repetitions of an action each day

-- Research and identify what accommodations are in place or could be in place to allow the job to be performed efficiently and safely
+- what accommodations are in place or could be in place to allow the job to be performed efficiently and safely?

-- Workplace layout – the amount of moving of the objects required
+- the workplace layout – the amount of moving of the objects required

-It’s very important to always take time to specifically address what needs to be moved, where it is to be moved, and why……and then be smart about the lifting process.
-Think about how any heavy or ackward lifting can be accomplished in a smarter manner.
+It’s very important to specifically address what needs to be moved, where it is to be moved, and why!; and then be smart about the lifting process.
+Think about how any heavy or awkward lifting can be accomplished in a smarter manner.
 The load and the lifter will benefit.